Hermitage Homeschool Days

 On June 1, 1796, Tennessee became the 16th state to join the Union.
 Celebrate the state’s 222 birthday with Hermitage educators!
 Hear about Jackson’s role in forming the state and his political leadership in its beginnings.
 Practice your skills as a lawmaker and campaigner.
 Learn about our state symbols and see if you can find them among the Hermitage grounds.
 We may even fine tune our dancing skills to the Tennessee Waltz!
 Activities will take place at the Education Building.

-Admission to Homeschool Days is $40 per family.
+Admission to Homeschool Days is $40 per family, per date.
 This price includes five family members, including those under the age of six.
 Additional admissions may be added for the discounted rate of $16/adult and $9/student.
 Additional children under five are free.

-Admission includes Homeschool Days program, an interpreter-led tour of the mansion, self-guided tour of the Hermitage grounds, exhibit galleries, and film.
+Homeschool Days program activities are from 9:oo am – 12:00 pm and include an interpreter-led tour of the mansion, self-guided tour of the Hermitage grounds, exhibit galleries, and film.
 Pack a picnic lunch and eat at the tables available on the property, or eat onsite in The Kitchen Cabinet Café.

 The Hermitage also offers Hands on History programs for homeschool groups of 15 or more students.
 For more information on Homeschool Days or Hands on History programs please email firstname.lastname@example.org.Request a Class